 Regardless of the long and hot return, we had an incredible time hiking Sulphur Creek Trail and would do it again in a heartbeat.

 Sulphur Creek Trail

 If you opt to hike the trail in reverse like us, the trailhead begins behind the Visitor Center.
 We parked at the Visitor Center and followed a small footpath around the back until we found ourselves in the wash.

 The trail begins flat as you wind through the gorge.
 We made a point to begin the hike just after sunrise, beating the sun into the canyon.
 The terrain constantly switches between dirt, loose cobblestone, gravel, mud, sand, and water.

 There are three waterfalls along the trail.
 We visited Capitol Reef in the peak of summer so the water was not flowing down any of the falls.
 Still, there was plenty of water to wade through and navigate around.
 We loved the versatility of the trail.

-Not only is the hike fun, it’s stunning.
+Not only is the hike fun, but it’s also stunning.
 The trail is situated 600 feet below the gorge rim, completely encompassed by towering red walls.
-The rock formations are captivating and never ending.
+The rock formations are captivating and never-ending.

 One moment the trail has you up to your waist in water, while the next you’re being forced to scramble over broken boulders.
-There’s never a dull moment when hiking Sulphur Creek.
+There’s never a dull moment when hiking Sulphur Creek Trail.